Brick Church Mound and Village Site: Important finds

-In 1971 an unusual and unique set of ceramic figurines was discovered in the platform like ridge adjacent to Mound A. Excavations by John Dowd at the site of their discovery revealed a 17 ft by 8 ft clay floor from Mississippian period house that had burned down.
+In 1971 an unusual and unique set of ceramic figurines was discovered in the platform-like ridge adjacent to Mound A. Excavations by John Dowd at the site of their discovery revealed a 17 ft by 8 ft clay floor from a Mississippian period house that had burned down.
 The figurines themselves were of an adult male and adult female pair and two children of each sex, as well as pieces from additional figurines.
 In total, pieces of 11 whole or partial figures were discovered in the house floor.
 The male has an elaborate hair style which includes the beaded forelock seen on figures in Southeastern Ceremonial Complex warrior images.
 The figures sit in a cross-legged fashion, with their hands on their knees, similar to Mississippian stone statuary found throughout the Tennessee-Cumberland region.
 Dowd was eventually able to acquire the figurines from the young man who had discovered them and has loaned them to the Frank H. McClung Museum of the University of Tennessee in Knoxville, where they are on display.

 Excavations throughout the 1970s by Jolley turned up many examples of Mississippian culture pottery, including two common varieties Mississippi Plain or Neelys Ferry Plain.
 Other finer wares were also found including examples Bell Plain, Kimmswick Fabric Impressed, Manly Punctate, Matthews Incised, a hooded water bottle fragment, one plate fragment with a grooved rim, several ceramic disks and a ceramic cylinder.
 Numerous examples of stone tools were found, including several hoes and a dagger of Dover chert.
 Excavations of a midden deposit in October 1999 produced a wealth of cultural material, including a unique perforated owl effigy rattle.